MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-logical-networks.md

    :::image type="content" source="./media/create-logical-networks/create-logical-network.png" alt-text="Screenshot showing logical network creation link." lightbox="./media/create-logical-networks/create-logical-network.png":::

-1. On the **Create logical network** page, on the **Basics** tab, select or enter the following:
+1. On the **Create logical network** page, on the **Basics** tab:

-    - Azure subscription name.
+    - Select the Azure subscription name.
     - Associated resource group name.
-    - Logical network name.
+    - Provide a logical network name.
+Make sure to provide a name that follows the [Rules for Azure resources.](/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming#example-names-networking) You can't rename a logical network after it's created.
-    - Virtual switch name (select name saved previously).
+    - Enter the virtual switch name that you saved earlier.
-    - Geographic region.
+    - The geographic region is autoamtically set to the region where you registered your cluster.
-    - Custom location.
+    - The custom location is automatically populated from the cluster.

     When complete, select **Next: Network Configuration**.